nikomatsakis/babysteps/babysteps/_posts/2020-01-13-async-interview-4-florian-gilcher.md

   * We shouldn't necessarily try to make those traits be as generic as possible, but instead focus on building something usable and simple that meets the most important needs right now.
+* We need to give time for people to develop patterns and best practices, and in particular to figure out how to "capture" them as APIs and crates.
+This isn't really something that the *Rust organization* can do, it comes from the ecosystem, by library and application developers.